cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## Context

-This project session was part of a one-day science and engineering summer camp for high school students in Tucson.
-Our goal was to introduce students, without assuming prior math or computing background, to some core ideas from calculus, optimization, and scientific computing.
-Through two guided activities, they explored how concepts like gradients and optimization drive modern machine learning.
-Students built and tested small classification models directly on Arduino Nano 33 BLE Sense kits, gaining experience with how math and computing ideas translate directly into real world applications.
+During the Summer of 2025, Dr. Yazdandoost Hamedani and I helped run a math and computing session for high school students from Tucson that aimed to introduce students to optimization, machine learning (ML), and coding.
+Our project session was part of a one-day science and engineering summer camp organized by the University of Arizona.
+The goal was to spark interest in math, computing, and engineering by showing how optimization and machine learning power technologies students encounter every day.
+Students came in with no assumed background in calculus or coding.
+We introduced key concepts like derivatives, gradients, classification (both binary and multi-class), neural networks, and microcontrollers.
+During the session we had students adjust and test pre-built small classification models (both binary and multi) directly on Arduino Nano 33 BLE Sense kits, gaining experience with how math and computing ideas translate directly into real world applications.

 ---